glucauze/sd-webui-faceswaplab/README.md

 # FaceSwapLab for a1111/Vlad

 Please read the documentation here : https://glucauze.github.io/sd-webui-faceswaplab/

+You can also read the [doc discussion section](https://github.com/glucauze/sd-webui-faceswaplab/discussions/categories/guide-doc)

+See [CHANGELOG.md](CHANGELOG.md) for changes in last versions.

 FaceSwapLab is an extension for Stable Diffusion that simplifies face-swapping.
 It has evolved from sd-webui-faceswap and some part of sd-webui-roop.
 However, a substantial amount of the code has been rewritten to improve performance and to better manage masks.